mishaBogdanov/beginMeshing/README.md

 ![image](https://github.com/user-attachments/assets/c1923c9e-942b-43f0-b46a-39f693979e03)

 This is my first attempt at making a 2D mesher.
-You are able to receive results like above by passing the coordinates of nodes, followed by indicies of nodes to connect by edge in order. (examples can be found in models folder with .delouney extension)
+You are able to receive results like above by passing the coordinates of nodes, followed by indicies of nodes to connect by edge in order. (examples can be found in models folder with .delaunay extension)

 ## using the mesher: